avgmaxor/avgmaxor/readme.md

 Valkyrie - DEAD.
 Rip Soulbond 😢.

-NekoPlus - ACTIVE.
+Solaris - ACTIVE.
 We do a little trolling.

 ### Contact